twopiharris/simpleGE/README.md

 * **group = makeSpriteGroup(sprites)** - makes a new sprite group
 * **addSpriteGroup(group)** - adds the sprite group to the scene

+## Sprite
+The sprite class is the workhorse of simpleGE.
+It can be used as-is or (more commonly) subclassed to create the various elements in your code.

+### Position Properties
+* **x** - the x position of the center of the sprite
+* **y** - the y position of the center of the sprite
+* **left** - the left-hand edge of the sprite
+* **right** - the right-hand edge of the sprite
+* **top** - the top edge of the sprite
+* **bottom** - the bottom edge of the sprite
+* **position** - an (x, y) tuple containing the coordinates of the center of the sprite You can get or set any of these elements, but ultimately they all manipulate the x and y values.
+Other properties are included for convenience

+### Motion Properties
+* **dx** - delta (change) in x every frame.
+Positive value moves right, negative value moves left
+* **dy** - delta (change in y every frame.
+Positive value moves down, negative value moves up
+* **moveAngle** - indicates an angle of motion every frame
+* **speed** - indicates how quickly the sprite moves every frame
+* **imageAngle** - indicates how the angle is rotated Note that dx and dy are how motion is calculated.
+The other properties are used to calculate dx and dy for convenience.
+Note also that the sprite does not have to be pointed in the motion of travel

+### Status Properties
+* **visible** - Boolean.
+If visible is false, sprite is moved off-screen, no longer responds to collisions or boundary checks.
+Change with hide() and show() methods for best performance.
+* **mouseOver** - Boolean.
+True if mouse is hovering over this sprite
+* **mouseDown** - Boolean.
+True if mouseOver and mouse button is currently pressed
+* **clicked** - Boolean.
+True if mouse has been clicked and released over this sprite

+### Boundary Action Constants
+These constants are legal values for the setBoundAction() method.
+* **WRAP** - When the sprite leaves the screen, it appears at opposite side
+* **BOUNCE** - When the sprite leaves the screen, it bounces off of the edge
+* **STOP** - The sprite stops at the screen boundary
+* **HIDE** - The sprite's visibility is set to Fals
+* **Continue** - The sprite continues to move off-screen

+## Appearance Methods
+These methods are used to configure the appearance of the sprite object

+* **setImage(imageFile)** - loads imageFile (a valid image in png, gif, or jpg format).
+For best performance, image should be facing to the right, and should not have a lot of extra space around it.
+* **setSize(width, height)** - sets the size of the image to the expected width and height.
+* **colorRect(color, size)** - Sets the sprite to have a particular color and size.
+Color is any pygame color and size is an (x, y) tuple.
+Useful for prototyping if you don't have an image handy.
+* **hide()** - make the sprite invisible.
+Sprite remains in memory, but is moved off-screen and does not respond to collisions or boundary checks.
+* **show()** - The sprite is made visible.
+It may be necessary to specify new position and speed.

+## Motion Methods
+These methods (along with the associated propertied) are used to move the sprite.
+* **setAngle(angle)** - sets both the imageAngle and moveAngle to the appropriate values.
+Note angles are in pyGame degree units
+* **turnBy(angle)** - turns by the angle amount.
+Positive angles are counter-clockwise.
+* **forward(distance)** - moves distance pixels in the curren image angle direction
+* **addForce(amt, angle)** - adds a force vector to the sprite at the speed and angle specified.
+Used for gravity and other forces

+## Event Methods
+These methods are used to check the status of the Sprite.
+* **process()** - This event is empty by default.
+In a subclassed Sprite, this event will be called once per frame.
+The sprite's event-handling code will normally go in the process() method.
+* **setBoundAction(action)** - Determines what will happen when the sprite attempts to leave the screen.
+Use the Boundary Action Constants
+* **checkBounds()** - Checks the boundary conditions.
+Normally this is done for you according to the boundAction you set.
+But you can overwrite this method if you want some other boundary action.
+You never need to explicitly call this method as it is called automatically for each sprite.
+* **collidesWith(sprite)** - determines if this sprite is colliding with another sprite.
+True if collided using AABB method.
+* **DISTANCETO(point)** - determines distance between the center of this sprite and another point (usually position of another sprite or mouse)
+* **DIRTO(point)** - determines angle between the center of this sprite and another point.
+* **isKeyPressed(key)** - key is a pygame keyboard constant.
+True if that key is currently pressed.